Updated Mar 14, 2026

 What should university policy require on timetabling and support?

-Policy should mandate a timetable freeze window, clash-detection before publication, a single source of truth with a change log, and minimum notice periods.
-Assessment policies should require even distribution of major deadlines across modules.
-Alongside scheduling, universities should provide visible mental health resources and regular academic feedback, and ensure Personal Tutor and academic advice are consistently accessible.
-Routine consultation with students and staff closes the loop and sustains improvements term to term.
+Policy matters when good practice needs to survive staff turnover and local variation.
+Institutional policy should mandate a timetable freeze window, clash detection before publication, a single source of truth with a change log, and minimum notice periods.
+Assessment policy should also require an even distribution of major deadlines across modules, so students do not face artificial pressure spikes.
+Alongside scheduling, universities should keep mental health support, academic feedback, and Personal Tutor access visible and consistent, then use routine consultation with students and staff to refine the approach each term.

 How Student Voice Analytics helps you